AfiqRamli/nextjs-prisma-boilerplate/README.md

 1. local
 2. Docker (with and without devcontainers)
-3. Gitpod

 You can pick whatever environment you prefer.

-> **Which one to choose?** If you like conventional approach pick local, if you work in a team and want to have consistent environments with colleagues to easily reproduce bugs and quickly onboard new members pick Docker, and if you want to make sandbox do reproduce a bug and ask for help publicly pick Gitpod.
+> **Which one to choose?** If you like conventional approach pick local, if you work in a team and want to have consistent environments with colleagues to easily reproduce bugs and quickly onboard new members pick Docker

 #### 1. local environment